-Director John Butterfield has a BA from St. Mary's College and has
+Director John Butterfield has a BA from St. Mary's College and a Masters

-studied Directing for Theatre at Toi Whakaari/Victoria University in
+in Directing for Theatre from Toi Whakaari/Victoria University in

 Director Maureen-Theresa Williams has been with NUDC/Butterfield

 8 since its inception.
-As an actor, Ms. Williams has performed with
+An award-winning actor, Ms. Williams has performed with

 regional theater companies since 1976, including Act Now!, Angry Reynolds

 Repertory Theatre, Bay Area Stage, Benicia Old Town Theatre Group, Chanticleers,

 Civic Arts Rep, Contra Costa Civic Theatre, Contra Costa Musical Theatre, Missouri Street Theatre, Odyssey Players, Onstage,